Slow Cooker Baked Beans (Canned Beans)

-These simple homemade slow cooker baked beans truly are incredible.
-Perfectly sweet & just the right amount of saucy, they come together easily with 3 types of canned beans, a hint of brown sugar, and hit of smokey, rich bacon.
-And, thanks to the crock pot, they can be made ahead and kept warm, making it just the thing for BBQs, cookouts, and potlucks!
+These simple homemade slow cooker baked beans are truly incredible.
+Perfectly sweet and just the right amount of saucy, they come together easily with 3-types of canned beans, a hint of brown sugar, and a hit of smoky, rich bacon.
+And thanks to the crock pot, they can be made ahead and kept warm, making them just the thing for BBQs, cookouts, and potlucks!

 5 star review